-National General Election 2019
+National General Election

-The election to be held in early 2019 may result in a change of government.
-This can have an impact on several factors that impact how the Office operates.
+The National General Election is held every four years, and with it the formation of the government.
+This can have an impact on how the Office operates.

 Information Security

 The data recorded and maintained by the Office is integral to our work.
 It is a key risk for us that this data could be compromised at any time for a variety of reasons.